denten-books/plain-text/1-metaphor.md

 automobiles to the mental realm.
 Wheels that spin without moving the car forward waste energy.
 The metaphor suggests that something similar happens mentally as well [@lakoff_contemporary_1998, 211].
-A metaphor in a figurative genre like prose or poetry suggests novel and hitherto unexplored connections between domains.
+A metaphor in a figurative genre, prose or poetry for example, suggests novel and hitherto unexplored connections between domains.

 In his influential essay on metaphor the English literary critic I.A.
-Richards wrete that "when we use metaphor we have two thoughts of different things active together and supported by a single word, or phrase, whose meaning is a resultant of their interaction" [@richards_philosophy_1936, 95].
+Richards wrote that "when we use metaphor we have two thoughts of different things active together and supported by a single word, or phrase, whose meaning is a resultant of their interaction" [@richards_philosophy_1936, 95].
 Richards's radical contribution to the study of metaphor lay in the observation that metaphor operates in language, thought, and action ubiquitously.
 It does not, as previously thought, exist merely in the realm of poetic language.
 Thought in itself, Richards believed, is metaphoric in that the mind continually searches for patterns and comparisons [@richards_philosophy_1936, 94].
 The motivated metaphor produces insight: a tool to explore and to make sense of the world.
 By such means the known sheds light onto the unknown.

-Some metaphors are, in this way, more productive than others.
+Some metaphors are, in this figurative way, more productive than others.
 The poetic use of the metaphor does not merely carry meaning across known domains, it produces new and unexpected connections between them.
-To this effect, Richards cites the poet Percy Shelley who wrote the following in defense of poetry:
+To this effect, Richards cites the poet Percy Shelley who wrote the following in defense of
+poetry:

 > [poetic] language is vitally metaphorical; that is, it marks the before
 > unapprehended relations of things and perpetuates their apprehension, until